Jonathan-Adly/AgentRun/README.md

 ## Usage

 Now, let's see AgentRun in action with something more complicated.
-We will take advantage of function calling and agentrun, to have LLMs write and execute code on the fly to solve arbitrary tasks.
+We will take advantage of function calling and AgentRun, to have LLMs write and execute code on the fly to solve arbitrary tasks.
 You can find the full code under `examples/`

 First, we will install the needed packages.
-We are using mixtral here via groq to keep things fast and with minimal depenencies, but agentrun works with any LLM out of the box.
+We are using mixtral here via groq to keep things fast and with minimal depenencies, but AgentRun works with any LLM out of the box.
 All what's required is for the LLM to return a code snippet.

 > FYI: OpenAI assistant tool `code_interpreter` can execute code.
-Agentrun is a transparent, open-source version that can work with any LLM.
+AgentRun is a transparent, open-source version that can work with any LLM.

 ```bash
 !pip install groq